TheMrityunjayPathak/Data-Science-with-Python/README.md

 ## Introduction

 - Welcome to the Data Science with Python Repository!
-- This repository serves as a comprehensive resource for learning and practicing Data Science techniques using Python.
+- This repository serves as a resource for learning and practicing data science concepts using Python.
-- I've noticed that finding reliable and consolidated resources can be challenging, especially for those new to the field.
-- By creating and sharing these Jupyter Notebooks, I hope to simplify the learning process and make good quality information accessible to everyone.
+- By creating and sharing these Jupyter Notebooks, I hope to simplify the learning process.

 ## Libraries Covered